Executive Search in China: Leadership Trends in Artificial Intelligence & Deep Tech

 • General Manager (for global AI companies expanding locally)

-• Product leaders specialized in AI solutions, automation, and analytics
+• Product leaders specialised in AI solutions, automation, and analytics

 Executive Expectations in China’s Deep Tech Market